tommai78101/InitializingOpenGL/README.md

 ## Roadmap

 (Updated: January 1, 2019 - Included scheduling conflicts with real-life into the timeline.)
+(Updated: March 20, 2019 - Adjusting schedule to update the book only on weekends.)

 |Timeline|Topic of Interests|Estimated page counts|
 |:---|:---|---:|